Going back to school for the 2020/21 school year

-To support teachers, other school staff, parents, carers and children we have prepared some useful Frequently Asked Questions about different aspects of school provision from 1st June, which you can access from this page.
+To support teachers, other school staff, parents, carers and children we have prepared some useful Frequently Asked Questions about different aspects of school provision for the 2020/21 school year, which you can access from this page.

 Early Years & Childcare providers

 Since 1st June, early years settings, including childminders, have been able to welcome back children of all ages.
 The Early Years and Childcare service is continuing to work with the early years sector to ensure there is sufficient, safe, appropriate and affordable childcare available for those returning to work now, and for all families who need it in the longer term.